 Consult Before Signing

 Corporate transactions can be replete with risk and liability.
 Whether buying or selling a business in South Carolina, it is critical that the appropriate professionals are consulted for advice.
-If you are considering purchasing or selling a business in South Carolina, contact an experienced employment lawyer at Gignilliat Savitz & Bettis LLP to help with your transaction.
+If you are considering purchasing or selling a business in South Carolina, contact an experienced employment lawyer at for employer counseling Gignilliat Savitz & Bettis LLP to help with your transaction.